$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: Examples

 The first three modes, i.e., $(m,n)$ = $(1,1)$, $(2,1)$ and $(1,2)$, are first targeted.
 The first absorber is placed at the antinode of the first mode, whereas the second and third absorbers are slightly offset in order to influence higher-frequency modes which are likely to have a nodal line passing through the antinodes of the second and third modes.

-The result of the norm-homotopy optimization is presented in Figure~\ref{fig:plate3abs}, and Table~\ref{tab:plate3abs} lists the parameters of the resulting absorbers.
-The six peaks around the first three resonances all feature the same amplitude, which further validates the proposed methodology.
-Two higher-frequency modes also seem to benefit from the presence of the absorbers.
+The result of the $H_\infty$ optimization (limiting the range of frequencies up to $\omega=150$ rad s$^{-1}$) and the norm-homotopy optimization are presented in Fig.~\ref{fig:plate3abs}, and Table~\ref{tab:plate3abs} lists the parameters of the resulting absorbers.
+Although it shows improvement with respect to the initial tuning, the direct $H_\infty$ norm optimization stops somewhat prematurely, and only four peaks are equated in amplitude.
+With the norm-homotopy optimization, the six peaks around the first three resonances all feature the same amplitude, which further validates the proposed methodology.